 Worth growing for their relaxing scent alone, lavender also withstands the heat.
 Line pathways and surround benches with lavender to create a peaceful atmosphere.
-Lavender grows 12 to 36 inches tall.

 These popular flowers are easy-to-care for and can grow indoors or out.
 Look for heat-tolerant varieties and plant in full-sun.
 Geraniums can be dug up in fall and brought inside to enjoy all winter.
-Geraniums grow 12 to 36 inches tall.

 The sparkling star-shaped red, pink or white flower clusters are a favorite of butterflies, bees and hummingbirds.
 This tender perennial thrives on warmth and will bloom nonstop all summer when given a little care.
 Pentas grow 12 to 36 inches tall.

 Growing begonias is about as easy as it gets.
 With almost 2,000 varieties, the color choices are endless.
-They like heat, but do best in light shade and when kept well-watered.
-Begonias are heavy feeders, so give them plenty of fertilizer.
-Use in containers along entryways, porches and patios.
-Begonias grow six to 36 inches tall.
+They like heat, but do best in light shade.
+Begonias are heavy feeders, so give them plenty of fertilizer and keep them well-watered.

 Use begonias in containers along entryways, porches and patios.
 They grow up to 36 inches tall.